SCOPE OF THIS CHAPTER

 Prior to the Secure Accommodation Review, the social worker will ensure the following are undertaken:

-- A report for the Review is prepared, which has been endorsed by his or her manager and incorporates the views of all those consulted about the placement (see Placements in Secure Accommodation on Welfare Grounds Procedure, Consultation), the Children's Guardian and the provider of the secure accommodation;
+- A report for the Review is prepared, which has been endorsed by their manager and incorporates the views of all those consulted about the placement (see Placements in Secure Accommodation on Welfare Grounds Procedure, Consultation), the Children's Guardian and the provider of the secure accommodation;

 - Written invitations are sent to the parent and those with Parental Responsibility, and any other persons whose attendance is agreed;